Eyong Enoh: Olympiakos Nicosia

-Ajax Amateurs
+Ajax amateurs

 Following his professional career, he played one season for the Ajax Amateurs team in the Dutch Derde Divisie, the fourth tier of football in the Netherlands.

 International career

-Cameroon

 Enoh made his debut for Cameroon on 7 June 2009 against Morocco during their 2010 FIFA World Cup qualifying campaign.
 The match in Yaoundé ended in a 0–0 draw, with Enoh playing the full 90' minutes.
 He played in several more World Cup qualifiers and was called up for the 2010 African Cup of Nations in Angola as well.
 Drawn into Group D of the tournament, Cameroon played their first match of the tournament against Gabon.
 Wearing shirt number 18, Enoh was substituted on in the 76' minute for Henri Bedimo in the 0–1 loss at the Estádio Alto da Chela in Lubango.
 Enoh remained on the bench for the duration of the team's next fixture, a 3–4 win against Zambia, and on 21 January 2010 played the full 90' minutes against Tunisia in a 2–2 draw, concluding the group stage, and helping Cameroon to a 2nd-place finish and placement in the Quarter-finals of the tournament.
 In the next stage Cameroon faced Egypt in the Complexo da Sr. da Graça in Benguela on 25 January 2010.
 Cameroon went on to lose this fixture against the eventual champions Egypt, in a 3–1 loss after extra time, with Enoh again playing the entire match, thus ending Cameroons 2010 African Cup of Nations campaign.